jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 <a class="anchor" name="training-surveys"></a>
 ## Training Surveys

-Each survey season we will be training new Energy Tracers who need to accompany experienced Energy Tracers on some surveys to practice their skills and interpretation of images.
+Each survey season we will be training new surveyors who need to accompany experienced surveyors on some surveys to practice their skills and interpretation of images.
 Our Survey Manger may contact you to ask if you are willing to accept a training survey.
 This will mean one or two more people attending the survey.
-The advantage to you is that you will also have the most expert Energy Tracers carrying out your survey.
+The advantage to you is that you will also have the most expert surveyors carrying out your survey.

 <a class="anchor" name="follow-ups"></a>
 ## Follow ups after the survey